Earthquake Insurance: A Complete Guide for Homeowners (2023)

 • Your home’s location: Homeowners in earthquake-prone areas generally pay more for earthquake insurance.

-• The age of your home: Premiums are typically higher on older homes because they’re usually more prone to damage and may not comply with current building standards.
+• The age of your home: Premiums are typically higher on older homes because they’re more prone to damage during an earthquake and may not comply with current building standards.

 • The construction of your home: Homes built with wood frames are cheaper to insure than brick buildings because they better withstand quake stresses.
 Large homes constructed with expensive materials cost more to insure because they’re costlier to rebuild.